clawrim/gcn10/paper/paper.md

 number of MPI ranks (N) and OpenMP threads (T).
 Increasing the number of threads within a rank did not reduce runtime significantly (\autoref{fig:hybrid}).
-Speedup scaled primarily with the number of MPI ranks, while threading overhead and GDAL’s lack of thread-safe raster writing limited the benefits of OpenMP parallelism.
+Speedup scaled primarily with the number of MPI ranks, while threading overhead and GDAL's lack of thread-safe raster writing limited the benefits of OpenMP parallelism.
 Allocating cores to OpenMP threads effectively reduced the number of available MPI ranks, underutilizing hardware that could otherwise process additional blocks in